bakert/compareweather/README.md

 Setup
 =====

+	* Copy/move config.sample to config
+	* Run the SQL in /sql/compareweather.sql against your database, replacing <PASSWORD> with a suitable password
+	* Replace <PASSWORD> in config with the chosen password
 	* Register with developer.forecast.io
-	* Copy/move config.sample to config
-	* Add your forecast.io API key in place of <APIKEY>
+	* Replace <APIKEY> in config with your forecast.io API key